Fed raises rate and sees more hikes as US economy improves

 The message the Fed sent Wednesday is that nearly eight years after the Great Recession ended, the economy no longer needs the support of ultra-low borrowing rates and is healthy enough to withstand steadily tighter credit.

-The decision, issued after the Fed's latest policy meeting ended, was approved 9-1.
+The decision, issued after the Fed's latest policy meeting, was approved 9-1.
 Neel Kashkari, president of the Fed's regional bank in Minneapolis, was the dissenting vote.
-The statement said Kashkari preferred to leave rates unchanged .
+The statement said Kashkari preferred to leave rates unchanged.

-The Fed's forecast for future hikes, drawn from the views of 17 officials, still projects that it will raise rates three times this year, unchanged from the last forecast in December.
-But the number of Fed officials who think three rate hikes will be appropriate rose from six to nine.
+The Fed's forecast for future hikes, drawn from the views of 17 officials, still projects that it will raise rates three times this year, unchanged from the previous forecast in December.
+But the number of Fed officials who think three rate hikes will be appropriate for 2017 rose from six to nine.

 The Fed's statement made few changes from the last one issued Feb.
 1. But it did note that inflation, after lagging at worrisomely low levels for years, has picked up and was moving near the Fed's 2 percent target.